 I definitely read it or heard it possibly from you.
-And I remain sceptical.
-But yeah, me too.
-And I'm a real sceptic, right?
-Those that know me, I'm don't fall for anything very easily.
-So traditionally, the textbook talks about the left side as being calming, and the right side as being energising.
-And I found a few bits of research because I thought, hang on, I'm not sure I want to teach this not for today, but you know, a few months ago, let me check out what's going on.
-And actually, there are research, there is some research quite a quite a few different studies where they've looked at the effects of breathing in through the left nostril, on different parts of the brain.
+And I remain skeptical.

+Yeah, me too.
+And I'm a real sceptic.
+Those that know me, I don't fall for anything very easily.
+So traditionally, the texts have talked about the left side as being calming, and the right side as being energising.
+And I found a few bits of research because I thought, hang on, I'm not sure I want to teach this, not for today, but you know, a few months ago, let me check out what's going on.
+And actually, there is some research, quite a few different studies where they've looked at the effects of breathing in through the left nostril on different parts of the brain.
 And on that heart rate variability.
-And so it turns out that there is nascent evidence to show as the yogi's said 1000 years ago, that if you lead with a left nostril breath, it is more stimulating of the parasympathetic.
-And if you lead with the right, it's more, is it and rogenic?
-Is that the word the fiery up firing up one?
-So how would we access this, and everyone loves a bit of alternate nostril breathing.
-So you're going to make this shape with we're going to make this shape with our hands.
-And we want to do it together against feel bad.
-And what we're going to do is close the right nostril, right?
+And so it turns out that there is nascent evidence to show as the yogis said 1000 years ago, that if you lead with a left nostril breath, it is more stimulating of the parasympathetic.
+And if you lead with the right, it's more androgenic.
+Is that the word?
+The firing up one.
+So how would we access this?
+And everyone loves a bit of alternate nostril breathing.
+So we're going to make this shape with our hands.
+And we're going to do it together against, cause I feel bad.
+And what we're going to do is close the right nostril.
 Oh, yeah.
-Right.
-Yeah, sorry.
-The right nostril.
-I have in my defence I had COVID last week.
-So I'm feeling you know, about a week or so I'm still feeling a bit tight.
-Yes, so if you're going to use your right hand, you decide which hand works, you're going to use, do this with your nostrils.
-And we're going to inhale through the left nostril to counter five, inhaling 54321 And then exhaling from the right, five, or three to one, and then inhaling left.
+Yeah.
+Sorry.
+The right nostril with that right.
+Production.
+I had in my defense I had COVID last week.
+So I'm feeling you know, about a week or so, I'm still feeling a bit tired.
+Yes, so if you're going to use your right hand, you decide which hand works, you're going to do this with your nostrils.
+And we're going to inhale through the left nostril to a count of five, inhaling, 5,4,3,2,1.
+And then exhaling from the right, 5,4,3,2,1 and then inhaling left.
 And exhaling right.
 And inhaling left, and you just could continue with, say 10 rounds of that.
 But if you want to calm the nervous system, you would want to lead with the left nostril.
 So there are these practices.
-So in the morning, you're encouraged to do the right nostril, and then the left nostril is called Moon breathing, because it's the nighttime breath to calm you down.
-So maybe we talk about that in a bit more detail next time.
+So in the morning, you are encouraged to do the right nostril and then the left nostril, it's called moon breathing because it's the night time breath to calm you down, so maybe we talk about that in a bit more detail next time.

-Yeah.
-We've got a few minutes left if you want to do anything like them the last thing Yes, the last thing that I wanted to show you and the answer to the purple bag questions so this is a yoga I bag and it is filled with I don't know some sort of beads or seams or something.
-And again, the yogi's have used these weighted props to calm the nervous system.
+We've got a few minutes left if you want to do anything...

+The last thing, yes, the last thing that I wanted to show you and the answer to the purple bag question, so this is a yoga eye bag.
+And it is filled with I don't know, some sort of beads or seeds or something.
+And again, the yogis have used these weighted props to calm the nervous system.
 Okay.
-And so this would be perfect if you're lying down, on my back.
-Yeah, on your back with your knees bent.
-And so this is in the final relaxation, you would take this iBag is clean, and you would put it over your head and eyes like that.
-Okay, so is it okay, sorry, I didn't ask your permission.
+And so this would be perfect if you're lying down on your back with your knees bent.
+And so this is in the final relaxation, you would take this eye bag, it's clean, and you would put it over your head and eyes like that.
+Okay, sorry, I didn't ask your permission.
 How does it feel?

-Relaxing?
-Haha, straightaway.
-Yeah, relaxing.
+Relaxing.